 Peer-to-Peer Faculty Writing Groups

-The Peer-to-Peer (P2P) Faculty Writing Groups Program is designed for junior faculty members who have Early Stage Investigator status or English-language difficulties, to help formulate and write their first R01 grants from the National Institutes of Health.
+The Peer-to-Peer (P2P) Faculty Writing Groups Program is designed for junior faculty members who have Early Stage Investigator status or English-language difficulties, to help formulate and write their first NIH R01 (or equivalent) grants.
 In P2P groups, PIs will have a space that encourages honest feedback and assessment from their peers, with the end goal of refining their logical arguments and scientific narratives.
 Junior faculty participants will be paired with senior faculty mentors with strong track records of NIH funding for guidance through the proposal development process.

 P2P is a joint collaborative effort of the Associate Dean of Research Office, the Associate Dean for Faculty Affairs Office, the Department of Medical Sciences & Education, and PD.
 P2P is managed by PD at Boston University School of Medicine (BUSM).

 - Accelerate proposal development process

 - Increase number of opportunities to receive feedback from peers, collaborators, and senior faculty, as well as NIH program officers

 - Increase number of grant submissions from BUSM